 For a long time, I was a stats refusenik.
-Years ago at university, I took a class in mathematical statistics, and it never made any sense to me.
-My sporadic attempts to overcome my fears and learn to understand p-values, t tests, and ?2, or chi-squared, had never come to anything.
+When I was doing my first degree back in the 1970s, I took a class in mathematical statistics but it never made any sense to me.
+My sporadic attempts to overcome my fears and learn to understand p-values, t tests, or chi-squared, had never come to anything.

 But recently, I’ve been dealing with my fears and overcoming my resistance to learning statistics.
 I’m writing a book on surveys, and what’s the point of getting lovely, large-sample data if you can’t run a few statistical tests on it?
 So I knuckled down, bought a variety of introductory statistics books and tackled them.
 Plus, I took some college courses for good measure.
 And I’m pleased to report that all of my effort is sort of working.
 Although I’m definitely still a statistics newbie, I no longer automatically skip the statistical section in every academic paper I read.
 So that’s progress.